Android-for-Python/Android-for-Python-Users/README.md

 For flowers that are maintained add them to your buildozer.spec like this:
 `requirements = python3, kivy, kivy_garden.xcamera`.
 For flowers that are not maintained copy the code to your project and edit so that it builds.

 There is a `#garden_requirements =` field in older buildozer.spec files.
-This is depreciated in the Buildozer 'master' and should not be used with any version of Buildozer.
+This is depreciated and should not be used.

 # Cryptic Error Messages